OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadHydroBase/ReadHydroBase.md

 The separate [`FillUsingDiversionComments`](../FillUsingDiversionComments/FillUsingDiversionComments.md) command also is available for filling but may be phased out in the future.
 4. It also may be appropriate to use infrequent data types (`IDivTotal`, `IDivClass`, `IRelTotal`, and `IRelClass`) to supply data;
-however, because such values typically are annual values, additional decisions must be made for how to distribute the values to monthly and daily time series.
+however, because such values may be annual values, additional decisions must be made for how to distribute the values to monthly and daily time series.
-These data, if available, are not automatically folded into the diversion records by TSTool.
+HydroBase diversion record processing automatically integrates such data into larger-interval diversion records;
+however, it may not be obvious.
+The HydroBase web services provide additional data to indicate when infrequent data are included.
 5. See the [`FillHistMonthAverage`](../FillHistMonthAverage/FillHistMonthAverage.md),
 [`FillPattern`](../FillPattern/FillPattern.md), and other commands, which can be used to fill (estimate) values in data gaps after the initial time series are read.